 Driving from Sydney to Melbourne (itinerary)

-If you’ve got the luxury of time, this iconic coastal drive could easily be a 14-day adventure, giving you ample time at your starting destination and your final destination to really get into the swing of Aussie city life and to rub shoulders with the local crowds.
-But if you don’t have two weeks, we think a 7 night / 8-day adventure is sufficient to get a real taste of the Aussie coast.
-Here’s a rough 8-day itinerary
+If you’ve got the luxury of time, this iconic coastal drive could easily be a 14-day adventure, giving you ample time at your starting destination and your final destination to really get into the swing of Aussie city life and rub shoulders with the local crowds.
+But if you don’t have two weeks, we think a 7-night / 8-day adventure is sufficient to get a real taste of the Aussie coast.
+Here’s a rough 8-day itinerary.

 Day 1: Sydney to Nowra

 Embark on the scenic Grand Pacific Drive, journeying from Sydney to Nowra via the M1 highway.
 Marvel at the Sea Cliff Bridge, stretching majestically over the ocean.
 Consider a stop in Wollongong for a stroll on the beach or a coffee break.
 Continue towards Nowra, passing the stunning Seven Mile Beach and the renowned Coolangatta wine estate.

 Travel to Batemans Bay, a region brimming with gorgeous beaches and seafront picnic spots.
 Enjoy birdwatching or even dolphin spotting.
 Must-see locations along this coastal drive include Jervis Bay, Hyams Beach known for its pristine white sand, and Booderee National Park.
 Make a stop at Ulladulla, a popular resting point, before settling for the night in Batemans Bay.

 Follow the A1 highway to Eden, taking pit stops at charming places like Mogo, Central Tilba, Wallaga Lake, Mimosa Rocks, Bega, and Pambula.
 These towns are rich in culture, history, and natural beauty.

 Day 4: Eden to Bairnsdale